 Avoiding Felony Punishment for a Fourth DUI Arrest

-Importantly, felony treatment is not mandatory for a fourth DUI arrest.
+While prison time is common for convicted felons, it is not mandatory for a fourth DUI arrest.
 As in other cases, judges have significant leeway to issue punishment as they see fit.
-However, since almost all judges impose more than the minimum jail sentence for third DUI convictions, those facing a fourth conviction can expect to face serious prison time without a solid defense.
+However, since almost all judges impose close to the maximum jail sentence for third DUI convictions, those facing a fourth conviction can realistically expect to face serious prison time without a solid defense.
 The factors judges consider in felony DUI cases include:

 - Whether “incarceration is the most suitable option given the facts and circumstances of the case.”